Supporting Clients who are Beginning or Intermediate Readers

 Topics covered include:

-- Recognizing when clients have literacy needs and accommodating these needs in the classroom
+- Recognizing when clients have literacy needs and accommodating your practice to address them

-- Implementing interactive classroom or one-on-one activities that build confidence and competence among clients at all educational levels
+- Implementing classroom activities and client tasks that build confidence among all educational levels

 Chicago Jobs Council

 If you have any questions, please contact Cheryl Hester, Frontline Focus Administrator: 312.252.0460 x108, firstname.lastname@example.org